hasanmoudud/geocompr/main.md

 As with `raster::extract()`,  `raster::rasterize()` works well for most cases but is not performance optimized.
 Fortunately, there are several alternatives, including the `fasterize::fasterize()` and `gdalUtils::gdal_rasterize()`.
 The former is much (100 times+) faster than `rasterize()` but is currently limited to polygon rasterization.
-The latter is part of GDAL and therefore requires a vector file (instead of an `sf` object) and rasterization parameters (instead of a `Raster*` template object) as inputs.^[See more at http://www.gdal.org/gdal_rasterize.html.]
+The latter is part of GDAL and therefore requires a vector file (instead of an `sf` object) and rasterization parameters (instead of a `Raster*` template object) as inputs.^[
+See more at gdal.org/gdal_rasterize.html.
+]

 ### Spatial vectorization